lelouchneo/tyk-docs/tyk-docs/content/tyk-stack/tyk-multi-data-centre/setup-slave-data-centres.md

 Once this is complete, you can restart the Tyk Gateway in the Slave DC, and it will connect to the MDCB instance, load its API definitions, and is ready to proxy traffic.

-## Installing Kubernetes
+## Installing in Kubernetes
 If you want to follow the mentioned steps in Kubernetes, you firstly need to install it.
-To install Kubernetes, you can go to [Managing Hybrid Gateways]({{< ref "/content/tyk-cloud/environments-&-deployments/hybrid-gateways.md" >}})
+To deploy your Hybrid Gateways in a Kubernetes cluster, you can follow the steps in [Managing Hybrid Gateways]({{< ref "/content/tyk-cloud/environments-&-deployments/hybrid-gateways.md" >}})